cdktf/cdktf-provider-cloudflare/docs/workersScript.java.md

 Determines the response when a request does not match a static asset, and there is no Worker script.

+Available values: "none", "404-page", "single-page-application".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/workers_script#not_found_handling WorkersScript#not_found_handling}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/workers_script#not_found_handling WorkersScript#not_found_handling}

 ---